Flows How-To

 AttributeError: Cannot get attribute 'MyWork' on <module '__main__'

-If you need to subclass one of the AbiPy Tasks/Works/Flows, define the subclass in a separated python module and import the module inside your script.
-We suggest to create a python module in the AbiPy package e.g. abipy/flowtk/my_works.py in order to have an absolute import that allows one to use
+If you need to subclass one of the AbiPy Tasks/Works/Flows, please define the subclass in a separated python module and import the module inside your script.
+We suggest to create a python module in the AbiPy package e.g. abipy/flowtk/my_works.py in order to have an absolute import path that allows one to use

 from abipy.flowtk.my_works import MyWork